autosapien/CarND-Behavioral-Cloning-P3/README.md

 ### Future Work

-* Add the normalization as a lamba layer in the model
+* Add a Lambda layer in the model for normalization the image
-* Add the Cropping2D layer to select region of interest to the model
+* Add aCropping2D layer in the model to select the region of interest in the image
 * Examine if ImageDataGenerator can be subclassed and used or with flow() / flow_from_directory() for regression problems
 * Add perspective transforms, horizontal and vertical shifting, shadows, blurring, color transforms etc to use this training data to learn to drive on a new course
 * Buy an Nvidia GPU and a suitable desktop to run locally